confluentinc/cp-ansible/VARIABLES.md

 ### kafka_connect_default_internal_replication_factor

 Replication Factor for connect internal topics.
-Defaults to the minimum of the number of brokers and default replication factor (see default_internal_replication_factor)
+Defaults to the minimum of the number of brokers and can be overridden via default replication factor (see default_internal_replication_factor).

 Default:  "{{ [ groups['kafka_broker'] | default(['localhost']) | length, default_internal_replication_factor ] | min }}"